 Acne

 Dermatology Clinic located in Honolulu, HI and serving the outer islands: Big Island, Maui, Kauai, Molokai, Lanai, and Niihau

 When acne flares up, it has a way of sapping confidence.
 Although it’s commonly associated with your teen years, it can also affect adults.
-Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, know that timely treatment of acne outbreaks reduce the chances for permanent damage to facial skin.
+Dr. Stella Matsuda and Dr. Shannon Sheu, of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, know that timely treatment of acne outbreaks reduce the chances for permanent damage to facial skin.
 Contact the office by phone or online as soon as possible after an outbreak begins.

+Acne